Brigitte Albrecht-Loretan

-Brigitte Albrecht-Loretan (born Brigitte Albrecht, 6 October 1970) is a retired Swiss cross-country skier who competed from 1992 to 2002.
+Brigitte Albrecht-Loretan (née Albrecht; 6 October 1970) is a retired Swiss cross-country skier who competed from 1992 to 2002.
 She won a bronze medal in the 4 × 5 km relay at the 2002 Winter Olympics in Salt Lake City and had her best individual finish with a seventh place in the 30 km event at the 1998 Winter Olympics in Nagano.

 Albrecht-Loretan's best finish at the FIS Nordic World Ski Championships was an 11th in the 15 km event in 1999.
 She also has twenty victories at various levels in her career from 1995 to 2002.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).